-Active View metrics are calculated by finding out how many impressions are being viewed out of the total number of impressions served.
+Active View metrics are calculated by determining how many impressions are being viewed out of the total number of impressions served.
 To understand the viewability with Active View technology, you need to understand the following terminologies:

-- Eligible impression: An eligible impression is one that has successfully communicated with Google Ad Manager while displaying an Active View-enabled ad tag.
+- Eligible impression: An eligible impression has successfully communicated with Google Ad Manager while displaying an Active View-enabled ad tag.

 - Measurable impression: A measurable impression is a subset of eligible impressions that can actually be measured with Active View technology.

-- Viewable impression: A viewable impression is a subset of measurable impression and the impressions that meet the MRC standards of viewability are only considered as “Viewable impressions”.
+- Viewable impression: A viewable impression is a subset of measurable impressions, and the impressions that meet the MRC standards of viewability are only considered “Viewable impressions”.

-How To Calculate % Of Measurable Impressions And % Of Viewable impressions?
+Calculate the % of Measurable Impressions and % of Viewable Impressions

 % of Measurable Ad Impressions = Number of Measurable Ad ImpressionsNumber of Eligible Ad Impressions